Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 #### Complete a Workflow

-You can complete a workflow process by reviewing all the data provided in the previous tasks and marking the **Complete details** task as completed.
+You can complete a workflow process by reviewing all the data in the **Complete details** task.

 At the end of a workflow process, the **Complete details** task is displayed, allowing you to review all the data provided in the previous tasks.
 Once you finish this task, the workflow process is marked as completed.